aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 #### How to get Asset and Workflow IDs

-Get the Workflow and Asset ID from the Lambda entrypoint's event object:
+Get the Workflow and Asset ID from the Lambda's entrypoint event object:

 ```
 # Lambda function entrypoint: